archanaraj-m/terraform/README.md

 ```

-* we can create a folder with any name in that create files with this names
+* we can create a folder with any name in that create files with this names ``mkdir tf``
     input.tf
     output.tf
     main.tf